-This Sunday we will have our annual Charge Conference.
-Our leadership team will meet with the DS and other churches as we give an account for our ministries this year and look forward to what we feel God has for us the next.
+Last month we had our annual Charge Conference.
+Our leadership team met with our District Superintendent Rev. Kip Gilts and other churches as we gave an account for our ministries this year and look forward to what we feel God has for us in 2019.

 I want to let you know how thankful I am for the Magnolia UMC charge.
 I am grateful to God and to Magnolia UMC for this opportunity to make a difference for the Kingdom.
 This last Charge Conference year has been a joy to serve the Lord with you as pastor at Magnolia UMC.
 It has been a remarkable season of ministry with absolutely wonderful people both in Magnolia UMC and the Magnolia area.

 Since the last Charge Conference in November 2017, we have experienced amazing ministry as a blessing.
 I would like to remind you of these blessings by giving you a “small snapshot” of where we have been blessed this year:

 Vision and Direction: We are reiterating what the church leadership values.